 Bristol is famous for its street art, not least because it was where legendary street artist Banksy first came into the public eye.
 It is also believed to be the childhood home of Banksy although there is still speculation about his identity.
 So we think it’s appropriate to spend some time exploring the street art of Bristol!

 You can either do this by yourself, or you can take a specific tour.
 If you choose to do it by yourself, we highly recommend dropping into a tourist office and picking up a copy of the Bristol Street Art Map by Where the Wall, which has detailed information about where to find all the most famous pieces of street art in Bristol, as well as popular areas to find new street art.
-That was what I did, and I documented my adventures in my post on Bristol’s Street Art.

 If you’d rather take a tour, then we suggest the Where the Wall street art walking tour company, who operate the longest running street art tour in the UK.
 Timings for their tours are up on their website, but based on our itinerary, we’d suggest going for their Banksy tour, which start at 2pm.
 They also do another tour, which starts at midday, so you’d have to re-arrange this schedule a little to accommodate that.